-Just like other parts of the GROW coaching model, you need to strike the perfect balance while working through this section of the model.
+Trusted experts in the field affirm that, just like other parts of the GROW coaching model, you need to strike the perfect balance while working through this section of the model.

 While there isn’t much that could go wrong during the Options phase of the GROW model, there are a few tips to help your client achieve the maximum result.

 - Take all suggestions of options, however extravagant they may be, and put them into a mind map.

 - Divide each section of the mind map into further sections until you find a doable option.

 - Make sure you and your client stay focused on the goal while being cognizant of the client’s reality.

 - Discuss each feasible option and think of a pro/con list for the same.